engineervix/zm-ictaz/docs/part-8.md

     information and communications technology professional under any written law relating to the extradition of persons, in respect of the same offence outside Zambia.
-3. The Mutual Legal Assistance in Criminal Matters Act <Annotation v-tooltip="'Cap.
-98'" />
+3. The Mutual Legal Assistance in Criminal Matters Act <Annotation tooltip-content="Cap.
+98" />
     shall apply to proceedings under this Act.

 ## 53. Offences by principal officer or shareholder of body corporate or unincorporate body